Kala Bazar

 It was noted for having several of Bollywood's stars in a cameo at the film premiere of Mother India (1957), and it was also the only film to star the three Anand brothers together.
-It became a Superhit at the box office.

 Plot

-Kala Bazar (meaning "black market") essentially dealt with black marketing of movie tickets, which Dev Anand does in the film.
-The story follows the template of a protagonist who takes the wrong path to make money and then realizes his mistake, for which he has to pay back.

-Raghuveer (Dev Anand) is a poor bus conductor who is fired from the job after getting into an argument with a passenger.
-With an ailing mother (Leela Chitnis) and two younger siblings to take care of, Raghuveer doesn't know how to provide for his family.
+Raghuveer is a poor bus conductor who is fired from the job after getting into an argument with a passenger.
+With an ailing mother and two younger siblings to take care of, Raghuveer doesn't know how to provide for his family.
 When he passes by a cinema hall and sees Kalu (Rashid Khan) selling movie tickets, he gets an idea.
 Seeing that as a good source of quick money, he too decides to black market movie tickets.
 But for that, he needs capital to start with.
 So he robs Advocate Desai (Chetan Anand) of Rs 5000 and soon sets his own network of black marketers outside all prominent cinema-halls of Bombay.

 First, he works with Kalu and at the premiere of Mother India, their tickets sell faster and faster as more film stars arrive – they include Dilip Kumar, Geeta Dutt, Guru Dutt, Kishore Kumar, Raaj Kumar, Rajendra Kumar, Lata Mangeshkar, Sohrab Modi, Mohammed Rafi, Nargis, Nadira and Nimmi.
 Finally, he sells his last ticket for 100 rupees when one ticket cost only 2 rupees.
 Elated with his newfound business, Raghuveer and Kalu go from strength to strength, recruiting many poor and homeless thieves.
-When Ganesh (Madan Puri) dares to challenge him, Raghuveer beats him up.
+When Ganesh dares to challenge him, Raghuveer beats him up.
 The next day, Ganesh agrees to work for Raghuveer.
 Now a wealthy man, Raghuveer buys a new, spacious flat for his family on Marine Drive.
 Things change when a group of students buy movie tickets from him.
-Alka (Waheeda Rehman) finds out that her friends bought them in black, and tears the tickets as she hates black marketing.
+Alka finds out that her friends bought them in black, and tears the tickets as she hates black marketing.
 This has a great impact on Raghuveer and he gets attracted towards Alka, who is standing nearby and watching.
 She was in love with her boyfriend, Nand Kumar Chattopadhyay (Vijay Anand) who promises her not to do it again.